 Events store details of significant happenings in an individual person's life such as their birth and death.
 Every person must have a birth event and if they are deceased, they must have a death event.
 If you want to add an event which is not already in the list, choose the generic 'Event' item from the list.
 You can customise the name of the event by entering a value in the type field on the edit fact screen.

 Family events are similar to individual events except the event involves two people for example a marriage.

 There are lots of predefined facts which can be added to individuals, but if you need to record a different type of fact, first add a generic 'Fact' or 'Event' to an individual.
 You can customise the name of the fact by entering a value in the type field on the edit fact screen.
 Any custom facts with a type will be available to select in the facts list the next time you add a fact.

 Customising the facts list

-You can hide some fact types from the selection list by right clicking an item in the available fact types list and selecting "Hide fact type".
-You can also reset the list the list of fact types selecting the "Reset fact types" option.
+You can hide some fact types from the selection list by right-clicking an item in the available fact types list and selecting "Hide fact type".
+You can also reset the list of fact types selecting the "Reset fact types" option.

 Fig 4.
 Customising the fact type list.

-On some occasions, you may want to store multiple facts for example when different source documents specify conflicting birth date information.
-In these case, you can add multiple birth events to store the information and then select the preferred birth as the primary event.
+On some occasions, you may want to store multiple facts for example when different source documents specify conflicting birthdate information.
+In these cases, you can add multiple birth events to store the information and then select the preferred birth as the primary event.
 Information from the primary fact is displayed throughout the application to represent that person.